minakshirahangdale/OASIS-INFOBYTE-Projects/README.md

   maintaining every single detail of the Library.
 It has a very user friendly interface which can easily be operated by any non-technical person.

-      There are essentially two modules of this software;
+      There are essentially two modules of this software-

   1.Admin module: Admin will have complete control over the system.
 Admin has permissions to
     update, delete or modify any existing record or make a new entry (books and members).